Reinier advises national and international companies

 A diplomat clause, also known as eviction clause, can be included in a rental agreement for residential accommodation.
 What should the landlord pay attention to?

-An owner or tenant can temporarily rent out his property during his absence abroad, until his return to the property.
-This is also known as intermediate letting or subletting.
-A tenant must first have permission from the landlord for subletting.
+A andlord can temporarily rent out his property during his absence abroad, until his return to the property.
+This is also known as intermediate letting.

 An (interim) fixed-term rental agreement is then concluded, in which it is laid down via the diplomat clause that the property must be vacated after the agreed period has expired.
 The diplomat clause therefore provides the landlord with an additional ground for termination.
 A landlord may enter into multiple intermediate rents in succession and landlord and tenant may mutually agree that the originally agreed fixed period can be extended, for example if the landlord stays abroad longer.